GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ### 2.2 Linux in Bioinformatics

 - Linux is the preferred way to use bioinformatics tools for many practical and historical reasons
-  - Sequence files are usually in .fasta, which is essentially a text file.
+  - Sequence files are usually in `.fasta`, which is essentially a text file.
 Command line tools can interact very well with text files
   - It is simple to setup environments with specific compilers, languages, tools, etc. Containers are a relatively new option for this
     - eg. May need tools that work for version 2.15.1 and not 2.16
 - Open source nature of Linux and bioinformatics tools